forax/pro/README.md

 # getting started

-To create a minimal project that uses pro, you can use the option `scaffold`
+To create the layout of a minimal project, you can use the option `scaffold`
 ```
   mkdir myproject
   cd myproject